50 Years Ago: Badfinger Falls Apart After ‘Wish You Were Here’

 Later reported to be associated with the mob, Polley had already established a holding account from which he drew out a monthly stipend for each band member.
 Polley allegedly grew increasingly brazen, as the group became more profitable.

-The Warner Bros. deal amounted to $3 million for six albums, over three years, but Badfinger saw precious little of it, reportedly subsisting on regular $1,000 allowances.
+The Warner Bros. deal amounted to $3 million for six albums over three years but Badfinger saw precious little of it, reportedly subsisting on regular $1,000 allowances.
 Matovina, author of Without You: The Tragic Story of Badfinger and an estate adviser for two of Badfinger's late members, said that Polley was even skimming off songwriting royalties which included Ham's "Without You," a huge hit in 1971 for Harry Nilsson.

-Then came the doomed Wish You Were Here, which arrived just as Warner Bros. became suspicious of this financial set up.
+Then came the doomed Wish You Were Here, which arrived just as Warner Bros. became suspicious of this financial setup.
 The label ordered an audit for an account that was supposed to hold approximately $600,000 of advance money in escrow, only to discover that the account had been emptied.
 The label entered into legal proceedings against Badfinger, promptly removing Wish You Were Here from store shelves at a point when it was initially selling some 25,000 copies a week.

 "It killed the album outright," Molland told Rolling Stone in 1989.
 Worse still, "it broke up the band, and Pete died six months later."

-Listen to Badfinger Perform 'Know One Knows'
+Listen to Badfinger's 'Know One Knows'

 In retrospect, of course, Badfinger should have pulled away from Polley before moving on with Warner Bros., but Pete Ham has been universally described as a trusting soul.
 He believed in their manager, despite all evidence to the contrary.
 "I had flown out to California and was staying in John Lennon's house on the beach," Molland told Creative Loafing in 2005.
 "While there, I met a lawyer who told me it was common knowledge in the industry that Badfinger was being screwed.
 It broke my heart.
 I flew to England to tell the band, but Peter didn't believe it."